Covid-19 in Madagascar

 Measures to protect the island came in early.
 The closure of the airport, schools, and the prohibition of gatherings were announced on March 20; the lockdown of the Analamanga region1 and of the city of Toamasina2 on March 23; public transport and taxis were banned on the same date.
 Since then, new measures are announced daily such as not going out after noon and curfew from 8 pm to 5 am.
 Only food shops can open in the morning.
 No more than two people per car, with the passenger in the back seat.
 Only one person per motorcycle.
 Lots of military and police on the streets, roadblocks to enter and exit the city.

 - Beyond the lack of sanitary supplies3, the main difficulty is the fragile state of a majority of Malagasy people.
-More than half of the population is malnourished and many people suffer from chronic diseases: respiratory infections, malaria, diarrhoea, and diabetes.
+More than half of the population is malnourished and many people suffer from chronic diseases: respiratory infections, malaria, diarrhea, and diabetes.

 We had to rethink the organisation of our (ATD Fourth World) work.
 We suspended all our group activities (Street Libraries, Tapori, People’s Universities, MMM workshop, etc.).
 We are concentrating our work on two objectives.